Rick Strassman: Research into DMT

-From 1990 to 1995, Strassman led a government-funded clinical research team at the University of New Mexico studying the effects of N,N-dimethyltryptamine, also known as DMT, on human subjects in experimental conditions.
+From 1990 to 1995, Strassman led a government-funded clinical research team at the University of New Mexico studying the effects of dimethyltryptamine, also known as DMT, on human subjects in experimental conditions.
 The research continued from his work on melatonin.

 Strassman's studies between 1990 and 1995 aimed to experimentally investigate DMT's effects.
 DMT is a powerful psychedelic drug found in hundreds of plants and every mammal that has been studied.
 It is made primarily in mammalian brains as well as lung tissue and is related to serotonin and melatonin.

 As a result of his research, Strassman came to call DMT the "spirit molecule" because its effects include many features of religious experience, such as visions, voices, disembodied consciousness, powerful emotions, novel insights, and feelings of overwhelming significance.
 During the project's five years, he administered approximately 400 doses of DMT to nearly 60 human volunteers.
 Strassman was the first in 20 years to legally administer psychedelics to people in the United States, and his research has widely been regarded as kicking off the "psychedelic renaissance", in which many psychedelic compounds have begun to be scientifically studied for the first time since the early 1970s.

 Strassman characterized DMT's biological and psychological effects in his first set of dose-response studies, effects consistent with activation of central and/or peripheral serotonin receptors.
 His team published a companion article describing the psychological effects and preliminary results of a new rating scale, the Hallucinogen Rating Scale, or HRS.
 Researchers have widely accepted the HRS as a sensitive and specific measure of the psychological effects of a wide variety of psychoactive substances, with over 45 articles documenting its use as of mid-2015.
 A follow-up study demonstrated lack of tolerance of the psychological effects of repeated closely spaced doses of DMT, making it unique among classical psychedelics.

 More than half of Strassman's volunteers reported profound encounters/interaction with nonhuman beings while in a dissociated state.
 Strassman has conjectured that when a person is approaching death or possibly when in a dream state, the body releases a relatively large amount of DMT, mediating some of the imagery survivors of near-death experiences report.
 But there are no data correlating endogenous DMT activity to non-drug-related altered states of consciousness.
 He also has theorized that the pineal gland may form DMT under certain conditions.
 In 2013 researchers first reported DMT in the pineal gland microdialysate of rodents.

 Strassman has detailed his research in his book DMT: The Spirit Molecule, and co-produced a 2010 documentary film of the same name based on this book.
 He has also conducted similar research on psilocybin, a psychedelic alkaloid found in hallucinogenic mushrooms.
 In unpublished studies, he administered doses of up to 1.1 mg/kg, nearly three times the doses considered "psychedelic" in contemporary clinical research with this compound.